jsmvk/Exploratory-Data-Analysis/README.md

 Based on National Institute of Standards and Technology _Engineering Statistic Handbook_

 Based on _Practical Statistics for Data Scientists.
-50+ Essential Concepts Using R and Python._ by Peter Bruce, Andrew bruce and Peter Gedeck
+50+ Essential Concepts Using R and Python._ by Peter Bruce, Andrew Bruce and Peter Gedeck